justinkashi/sarcomaAI-gui/USER-INSTRUCTIONS.md

 pip install "pyCERR[napari] @ git+https://github.com/cerr/pyCERR"
 ```

 > `pyCERR` is large and takes 5–10 minutes.
 It's required for N4 bias correction and NIfTI output.
 Without it the pipeline still runs but skips normalization and NIfTI export.
+Python 3.14 is brand new and most packages with compiled C extensions (like napari's dependencies — numpy, vispy, Qt bindings) don't have wheels built for 3.14 yet.
+So pip tries to compile from source, fails, and the whole install breaks.
+3.11 and 3.12 have mature wheel availability for everything napari needs — so it installs cleanly.

 ---